SAP/spartacus-docs/_pages/home/spartacus-faq.md

 Yes.
 We welcome feedback, ideas, requests, and especially code contributions.
 If you have something to share, post comments to our [feedback](https://join.slack.com/t/spartacus-storefront/shared_invite/zt-jekftqo0-HP6xt6IF~ffVB2cGG66fcQ) channel in the Spartacus Slack space, or read the [Contributor's Guide]({{ site.baseurl }}{% link _pages/contributing/landing-page/contributors-guide.md %}) and learn how to help others, report an issue, or contribute code to Spartacus.

-### Will Spartacus work with SAP Commerce Cloud, Context Driven Services?
+### Will Spartacus work with Intelligent Selling Services for SAP Commerce Cloud?

 Yes.
-For more information, see [Intelligent Selling Services for SAP Cloud Integration]({{ site.baseurl }}{% link _pages/install/integrations/cds-integration.md %}).
+For more information, see [Intelligent Selling Services for SAP Commerce Cloud Integration]({{ site.baseurl }}{% link _pages/install/integrations/cds-integration.md %}).

 ------